 Being diagnosed with a mental health condition is an overwhelming experience for both the person and their family.
 One of the first hurdles is to receive the proper diagnosis.
 The next step involves finding the right support and community who understands the difficulties of living and caring for someone with a mental disorder.

-* The following are a few organizations that target specific mental health concerns.
-These organizations are great resources to use if you’re looking to become better informed about mental health, or if you personally need assistance.
+*The following are organizations that address specific mental health issues.
+These organizations are great resources to use if you’re looking to learn more about mental health, or if you personally need services provided.

 NAMI originated in 1979 as a small group of families affected by mental illness, deciding to come together.
 Today it’s the largest grassroots mental health organization, with the goal of helping to improve the lives of those affected by mental illness.
 The organization works to help educate and lead mental health efforts throughout communities in the United States.